osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 The `SdsTypeBuilder` also supports derived types.
 Note that you need not add the base types to the SDS before using `SdsTypeBuilder`.
 Base types are maintained within the SdsType.

-## Work with types outside of .NET framework
+## SdsTypes outside of .NET framework
-Types must be built manually when .NET `SdsTypeBuilder` is unavailable.
+You can manually build types when .NET `SdsTypeBuilder` is unavailable.
 Below, you'll see how types are built and defined in [Python](https://github.com/osisoft/sample-ocs-waveform-python) and [JavaScript](https://github.com/osisoft/sample-ocs-waveform-nodejs) samples.
 For samples in other languages, go to [OCS code samples in GitHub](https://github.com/osisoft/OSI-Samples-OCS/blob/master/docs/SDS_WAVEFORM_README.md).

-Type, SdsTypeProperty, and SdsTypeCode are defined below:
+SdsType, SdsTypeProperty, and SdsTypeCode are defined below:

 **Python**
 ```python